Vanilla ice cream, frozen yogurt, or Greek yogurtor nonfat plain greek yogurt for breakfast

 Place a rack in the center of your oven and preheat to 350 degrees F. Lightly coat a deep 8×8-inch or similar baking dish with nonstick spray.
 Set aside.

-Place the cherries and blackberries in a large mixing bowl, then sprinkle the flour over the top.
-Add the maple syrup, lemon juice, and vanilla, then fold gently to combine.
-Transfer to the prepared baking dish.
+Place the blackberries in a large mixing bowl, then scatter the cornstarch over the top.
+Add the honey and vanilla, then fold gently to combine.

-Drizzle the olive oil and maple syrup over the top, then use a spatula to combine until the dry ingredients are evenly moistened.
-Sprinkle the filling over the top.
+Drizzle the olive oil and honey over the top, then use a spatula to combine until the dry ingredients are evenly moistened.
+It will be thick and sticky.

 Spread the filling over the top.

 Bake the crisp until the filling is hot and bubbly, about 45-55 minutes.
 Check the crisp at the 30-minute mark.
 If the topping becomes too brown, tent with foil, then continue baking until ready.
 Let rest for 10 minutes, then serve warm, smothered with vanilla ice cream, homemade whipped cream, or Greek yogurt.

 TOSTORE: Place leftover blackberry crisp in an airtight storage container in the refrigerator for up to 4 days.

 TO REHEAT: Warm individual portions in a microwave-safe container until heated to the desired temperature.
 You can also reheat blackberry crisp in a 350-degree F oven until heated through.
 Tent with foil, if needed, to prevent the topping from over-browning.
 You may also enjoy blackberry crisp chilled straight from the fridge!

 TO FREEZE: Freeze blackberry crisp in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before serving or reheating.